This ouzo sorbet boasts the bracing anise-ness of Greece’s famed booze balanced by just the right amount of sugar. Opa!

-When in Greece, it’s quite possible you’ll encounter Ouzo 12.
-It’s one of the most common brands of ouzo—that astringent, licorice-like booze that really packs a wallop.
-Just one swig is all it takes to understand the inside joke behind the touristy T-shirts with “Ouzo 12, Me 0” emblazoned across the chest.
+Soft snow.
+That’s how the author of this ouzo sorbet recipe describes it.
+We think of it as brash and boozy.
+Both are true.
+The balanced sweetness and the bracing anise-ness work perfectly after a meal, sort of like an after-dinner digestif.
+Any brand of ouzo will do, although when in Greece, it’s quite possible you’ll encounter Ouzo 12.
+It’s one of the most common brands and its astringent, licorice-like heft really packs a wallop.
+Just one swig is all it takes to understand the inside joke behind the touristy T-shirts branded with “Ouzo 12, Me 0.”
+Originally published June 6, 2014.–Renee Schettler Rossi

 - Quick Glance